veximtokora/WR_JacobiEigen/README.txt

+1. How to build:

+> mkdir build
+> cd build
+> cmake ..
+> make

-1. the executable file of the code is supposed to be used in command line environment;
+2. the executable file of the code is supposed to be used in command line environment;

-2. the command line has the form: ./WR_Jacobi_Eigen N eivec tr_param where
+3. the command line has the form: ./WR_Jacobi_Eigen N eivec tr_param where

 N is the size of a symmetric square matrix;